RHInception/re-docs/components/rerest.rst

 #.
 User requests a new job via the REST endpoint
 #.
 The REST server creates a temporary response queue and binds it to the exchange with the same name.
 #.
 The REST server creates a message with a reply_to of the temporary response queue's topic.
 #.
 The REST server sends the message to the bus on exchange *re* and topic *job.create*.
-Body Example: {"project": "nameofproject"}
+Body Example: {"group": "nameofgroup"}
 #.
 The REST server waits on the temporary response queue for a response.
 #.
 Once a response is returned the REST service loads the body into a json structure and pulls out the id parameter.
 #.
 The REST service then responds to the user with the job id.